gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 overzealous search crawlers!
 Naturally, we put a robots.txt in place,

-expecting that conforming search engines would detect the site&#8217;s crawl
+expecting that conforming search engines would detect the site's crawl

-preferences and back off, but that didn&#8217;t happen.
+preferences and back off, but that didn't happen.
 Upon further examination

 of the server logs, we noted requests were streaming in from all over the